What is cervical foraminal stenosis?

-Foraminal stenosis in the cervical spine is actually asymptomatic until the narrowing of the canal interferes with regular nerve function.
-This means that symptoms may not be present until the diameter of the foramen has shrunk enough to compress the nerves.
+Foraminal stenosis in the cervical spine often shows no symptoms unless the narrowing of the canal interferes with regular nerve function.
+This means that symptoms may not be present until the diameter of the foramen has constricted enough to compress the nerves.

 - Local neck pain or stiffness

-- Pain, numbness, and tingling in the shoulders, arms, or hands
+- Pain, numbness and tingling in the shoulders, arms or hands

 - Muscle weakness